Chapter 1: light and flickering

 He waited in the alley for the woman Betty had referred him to.
 He was taking a chance with this, involving her again after what he had done to her…but he trusted Betty.
 He just hoped he hadn’t damned her by getting in touch.

-Her contact was tall for any woman, much less a Chinese one; svelte, and the way she dressed was imposing—avant garde in all black, with a cropped turtleneck and high waisted trousers.
+Her contact was tall for any woman, much less a Taiwanese one; svelte, and the way she dressed was imposing—avant garde in all black, with a cropped turtleneck and high waisted trousers.

 “Remember, make sure no one sees you on the ship.”
 She looked at him strangely, then, and Bruce could’ve sworn he saw her eyes flash.
 “Good luck.”